animatlabs/animatlabs.github.io/_drafts/2026-09-07-supply-chain-security-sbom.md

 ---
 title: "Supply Chain Security: SBOM, Package Signing, and the 500-Package Attack"
 excerpt: >-
   "500+ npm packages compromised in one attack.
 Your NuGet packages could be next.
-Here's how to protect your .NET supply chain."
+Protecting your .NET supply chain with SBOMs and signed builds."
 categories:
   - Technical
   - Security